kienmarkdo/Battleship-Coordinate-Info/README.md

 # Battleship-Coordinate-Info
-A program that takes a Battleship coordinate as user input and returns relevant information; An introductory exercise for me to apply fundamental software engineering methods to design a small piece of software.
+A program that takes a Battleship coordinate as user input and returns relevant information.
+This project acts as an introductory exercise for me to apply fundamental software engineering skills into a small piece of software.
+The main goal for me is to practice and the perform the Waterfall software development method on my own, thereby getting hands-on experience with the different aspects of software engineering.

 # Battleship Program (Requirement Analysis)
-Aim: To write a simple stand-alone Java program from scratch.

 Simple geometrical reasoning is at the core of Battleships.
 One important notion is adjacency, with two sub-types: edge adjacency and corner adjacency.
 For example,